fsouza/s3-upload-proxy/README.md

 ```

 If you want to use MediaStore, the environment variable ``UPLOAD_DRIVER``
-should be set to "mediastore" and ``MEDIASTORE_DATA_ENDPOINT`` must be
+should be set to "mediastore" and ``BUCKET_NAME`` must be set to the container
-provided:
+name on mediastore:

 ```
-% export UPLOAD_DRIVER=mediastore MEDIASTORE_DATA_ENDPOINT=aaabbbcccdddee.files.mediastore-us-west-2.com
+% export UPLOAD_DRIVER=mediastore BUCKET_NAME=mediastoretest
 % go build -o s3-upload-proxy
 % ./s3-upload-proxy
 ```